top of page

 You can tap silently or tap as you say how you feel.

-One novel aspect of tapping is to say the negative, be truthful how you feel, as if talking to a good friend.
+One novel aspect of tapping is to say the negative as you tap, be truthful how you feel, as if talking to a good friend.
 Tapping helps the intensity of that feeling reduce naturally without trying to force it.
 More positive statements naturally occur once the intensity subsides.

 If you are struggling with an specific issue it is advised to get in touch for further support or guidance.